Top 10 Movies of the 2010s

 Get Out – the film that took one half of Key & Peele, and LAUNCHED Jordan Peele into film super-stardom.
 In Get Out, Jordan does what he was not known for doing – keeping the audience on edge with suspense, while revealing socio-political themes that will dominate all water cooler conversations.
 It’s difficult to name too many film directors who produced iconic visuals and moments in their debut movie, but Jordan found a way to do that through a terrifically crafted script, and a truly superb cast.
 I’m not sure who hasn’t watched this film at this point, but if you haven’t, stop reading this, and do yourself a favor by putting on Get Out – my #5 movie of the 2010s.

 From the twisted mind of Ari Aster comes Hereditary – a masterfully done horror movie that thrives off of interloping severely dysfunctional family dynamics with exceptionally dark supernatural lore.
 The beauty of Hereditary is its willingness to let a scene breathe.
 While jump scares can be a quick and dirty means to get the audiences’ stomach to plummet, Aster opts to let the visuals and tension to linger, causing every viewer to squirm in their seats, begging for the torment to end.
 Aster also proved very well adept at utilizing these terrifying metaphoric plot devices to showcase how family trauma can be so severe, that it can linger on through generations, despite your best efforts to move on.

 Even if horror movies are not your flavor, this film deserves to be seen by everyone for the truly Oscar-worthy performance by Toni Collette.
-The Oscars unfortunately doesn’t show love to the horror genre, but it was impossible for me to curate my Top 10 list and not include the breath-stealing ride that is Hereditary.
+The Oscars unfortunately doesn’t show love to the horror genre, but it was impossible for me to curate my Top 10 movie of the 2010s list and not include the breath-stealing ride that is Hereditary.